 The figures 1A, 1B, 1C and 1D appear to be mislabeled in the legend.

-Fixed in both the legends document and main document-if you want to see what I changed please refer to fig legend document.

-There are typographical errors on both lines 278 & 406.
+Fixed in both the legends document and main documentThere are typographical errors on both lines 278 & 406.
 Fixed 278, removed sentence with typo in 406 as it regarded patients (acknowledgements).
 Reviewer 2: Authors assessed some metabolic effects of increased glucocorticoid in combination with obesity induced by hyper-caloric feeding (in mice).
 Authors speculate that this combination of events is present in "many individuals".
 Therefore they propose that pre-clinical studies on this topic are needed.
 The results are very descriptive, in line with expectation, and no mechanism of action has been identified.
 Thus, this study is very descriptive and its results expected.
 Main criticisms: 1) If authors wanted to mimic the clinical glucocorticoid treatment in mice, then was the increase in circulating glucocorticoid content experimentally-induced in mice comparable to the level seen in humans undergoing glucocorticoid therapy?

 Response: We measured intake of dexamethasone weekly throughout the study and found that mice were receiving less than 1mg/kg/d.
 Though this is at the high end, it is within the clinical range administered to humans, which is generally from 0.75-9mg/d and up to 3mg/kg/d (~210mg for an average American male), depending on the patient’s condition (2,3).
 As mentioned above, the obese mice had higher intake of dexamethasone and that was matched with elevated serum concentrations; however, these values were within range of serum cortisol concentrations observed in Cushing’s syndrome patients (4,5), even when accounting for the increased potency of dexamethasone in comparison to cortisol.

-1. Lee SM, Bressler R. Prevention of diabetic nephropathy by diet control in the db/db mouse.
-Diabetes 1981;30(2):106–111.

-2. Tyrrell JB, Findling JW, Aron DC, Fitzgerald PA, Forsham PH.
-An overnight high-dose dexamethasone suppression test for rapid differential diagnosis of Cushing’s syndrome.
-Ann.Intern.Med.
-1986;104:180–186.

-3. Fleseriu M, Biller BMK, Findling JW, Molitch ME, Schteingart DE, Gross C, Auchus R, Bailey T, Biller BMK, Carroll T, Colleran K, Fein H, Findling JW, Fleseriu M, Hamrahian A, Katznelson L, Kerr J, Kipnes M, Kirschner L, Koch C, Lerman S, Lyons T, McPhaul M, Molitch ME, Schteingart DE, Vaughan TB, Weiss R. Mifepristone, a Glucocorticoid Receptor Antagonist, Produces Clinical and Metabolic Benefits in Patients with Cushing’s Syndrome.
-J. Clin.
-Endocrinol.
-Metab.
-2012;97(6):2039–2049.

-4. Martin NM, Dhillo WS, Banerjee A, Abdulali A, Jayasena CN, Donaldson M, Todd JF, Meeran K. Comparison of the dexamethasone-suppressed corticotropin-releasing hormone test and low-dose dexamethasone suppression test in the diagnosis of cushing’s syndrome.
-J. Clin.
-Endocrinol.
-Metab.
-2006;91(7):2582–2586.

-5. Papanicolaou DA, Yanovski JA, Cutler GB, Chrousos GP, Nieman LK.
-Distinguishes Cushing ’ s Syndrome from Pseudo-Cushing.
-Endocrinol.
-Metab.
-2009;83(4):1163–1167.

-Please also see: https://reference.medscape.com/drug/decadron-dexamethasone-intensol-dexamethasone-342741
+Write something for the discussion section

 2) What is the novelty of this study?